daserushikesh/3-Tier-Architecture-using-RDS/README.md

-# AWS 3-Tier Architecture with RDS — Hands-On Practice Guide
+# AWS 3-Tier Architecture with RDS: Hands-On Practice Guide
 **Purpose**
 Step-by-step hands-on walkthrough to build a secure 3‑tier web application on AWS using a LEMP stack (Linux, Nginx, MySQL, PHP) with Amazon RDS (MySQL) as the data layer.
 This guide follows the exact steps you provided and converts them into a professional, GitHub-ready README with commands and code blocks for copy-paste.